 Although Sainsbury’s are no longer accepting new Mortgage applications, they are still processing existing applications.

 This means that if you are in receipt of a formal Mortgage offer from them, then this will complete as per the conditions contained within the offer.

 If you have submitted an application and have not yet received a Sainsbury’s mortgage offer then subject to their standard checks being satisfied and a successful valuation on the property being completed a formal offer will be issued.

-If you have missed out on applying for a Sainsbury’s mortgage and want advice on the best mortgage available to you now, contact Dan The Mortgage Man now.
+If you have missed out on applying for a Sainsbury’s mortgage or are looking to improve the mortgage you have and want advice on the best mortgage available to you, contact Dan The Mortgage Man now.

 Contact Dan The Mortgage Man

 Wirral Office: 0151 601 4234